 During the year ended December 31, 2013, the Company granted 345,060 shares of restricted stock to its executive officers and to certain senior employees.
 Of these awards, 92,810 are performance-based awards which will be forfeited if the Company does not achieve certain annual metrics over a three year period from January 1, 2013 to December 31, 2015.
-The vesting of the performance-based restricted stock grants awarded in 2013 are subject to the achievement by GEO of two annual performance metrics as follows: (i) up to 75% of the TSR Target Award can vest at the end of a three-year period from January 1, 2013 to December 31, 2015; and (ii) up to 25% of the ROCE Target Award can vest at the end of a three-year period from January 1, 2013 to December 31, 2015.
-These performance awards can vest at the end of the three year performance period at between 0% and 200% of the target awards for both metrics.
+The vesting of the performance-based restricted stock grants awarded in 2013 are subject to the achievement by GEO of two annual performance metrics as follows: (i) up to 75% of the TSR Target Award can vest at the end of a three-year performance period if GEO meets certain TSR performance targets, as compared to the total shareholder return of a peer group of companies, over a three year period from January 1, 2013 to December 31, 2015; and (ii) up to 25% of the ROCE Target Award can vest at the end of a three-year period if GEO meets certain ROCE performance targets over a three year period from January 1, 2013 to December 31, 2015.
+These performance awards can vest at the end of the three year period at between 0% and 200% of the target awards for both metrics.
 The number of shares shown for the performance-based awards is based on the target awards for both metrics.
-Based on the combined results of the TSR and ROCE metrics for the three year period from January 1, 2013, approximately 67% of the total 2013 performance awards are eligible for vesting on March 14, 2016.
+Based on the combined results of the TSR and ROCE metrics for the three year period from January 1, 2013 to December 31, 2015, approximately 67% of the total 2013 performance awards are eligible for vesting on March 14, 2016.